nordic-institute/X-Road/doc/kubernetes_security_guide.md

 [...]
 ```

-Another option, if you don't want to include all the environmental variables in a secret, it is possible to reference it in the environmental variable definition like this example with the variable "XROAD_DB_PASSWORD":
+Alternatively, if we don't want to include all the environment variables in a single Secret, we can reference it by key in the environment variable definition.
+Below is an example of how to do that with the variable "XROAD_DB_PWD":

 ``` yaml
 [...]